 I fear what would have happened if I’d walked up to the editors in my first newsroom and told them I was filing a nuanced story.

-This was over 40 years ago, and odds are that a curmudgeonly copy editor — the one we relied on to make up for all our grammar, spelling and syntax gaps — would have been the only other person in the room to know the meaning of the word nuance.
+This was over 40 years ago, and odds are that a curmudgeonly copy editor — the one we relied on to make up for all our grammar, spelling and syntax gaps — might have been the only person in the room to know the meaning of the word nuance.

 I certainly didn’t at the time and I’m still not sure about it now.
 My usage here is hypothetical.
 But imagining the vetting of a story at the last paper I worked, I suspect the libel lawyers would be leaping if a nuance came into view.